John Allen Hendricks

-John Allen Hendricks is a professor whose research focuses on the intersection of political communication, social media, and the media industry.
-He is a prolific scholar who has published fifteen books and numerous articles.
-He has served as academic department chair at Stephen F. Austin State University since 2009.
+John Allen Hendricks is an American communication scholar whose research focuses on political communication, social media, broadcasting, and the media industry.
+He is a professor and chair of the Department of Media and Communication at Stephen F. Austin State University.
+Hendricks has authored or edited more than 15 books and has received national book awards from the National Communication Association and the Broadcast Education Association.